 - Query Responsiveness: Must handle typos with features like did you mean and thesaurus rules.
 Which AI can help with by taking the manual work off your team’s shoulders.

 - Query Suggestions: Just because a visitor goes straight to the search box doesn’t mean they know exactly what they’re looking for.
-With query suggestions, search can take a few letters and provide a list of contextually related words to point them in the right direction.
-When powered by AI, they get better and more uniquely accurate over time as the platform interacts with more users.
+With query suggestions, your search platform can autocomplete the user’s query by providing a list of synonyms or related words.
+When powered by AI, these suggestions get better over time through user interactions.

 - Recommendations: Even after a visitor has found what they’re looking for, why stop there?
-Or even be proactive by recommending what a visitor might like.
-This can be predicated on both in-session behavior and historical data, aligning their interests with the “wisdom of the crowd.”
-This matches site visitors like shoppers with the relevant product that aligns with where they currently are in their search journey.
+Proactively recommend what that visitor might want next.
+Your search platform can determine this using both in-session behavior and historical data, matching site visitors with relevant content or products.

-- Facets: On some sites, visitors can be quickly overwhelmed by the amount of content available to them.
-Facets let visitors refine a search to show just the items relevant to the current search.
-This is especially useful when a majority of searches are often conducted using just two words!
+- Facets: Some sites overwhelm visitors with a huge amount of content.
+Facets let visitors refine search results, digging down into what could otherwise be much more work to sift through.
+This is especially useful when a majority of searches are often just two words!
 With filters like size, format, or location, visitors have the power to customize their search results beyond popular products.

 These features proactively suggest additional content or products that visitors may find helpful.
-As well as empowering your audience to navigate the results therein.
+As well as empowering your audience to navigate the results.

-Even if you have the best website search solution, it is of no use if your content isn’t optimized for search.
+Even if you have the best website search solution, it is of no use if your content isn’t optimized for external web search like Google or Bing.

 Don’t forget to evaluate the metadata you’re using to describe your content.
 These not only impact how your search engine serves content.
 It also affects whether or not a visitor clicks on the results provided!